avnet-iotconnect/iotc-nrf-sdk/README.md

 ### Building

-* Install the nRF SDK v1.4.1 for your operating system.
+* Install the nRF SDK v1.6.1 for your operating system.
 On linux, you can make use of the automated scripts in the scripts directory.
-* nRF SDK 1.3.x is not directly supported.
-If you wish to use the 1.3.X nRF SDK version, search for **1.3.X** in prj.conf and nrf_fota.c and make appropriate source modification.
 * Download the sources from the Releases of this repository.
-* If on Lunux, run patch-gettimeofday.sh with defined ZEPHYR_BASE or apply the same changes, if on another OS.
-The default implementation of the gettimeofday in the nRF SDK needs to be declared as `weak` in order for us to have proper time integration.
+* The default nRF SDK implementation of the gettimeofday in the nRF SDK needs to be declared as `weak` in order for us to have proper time integration.
+If on Lunux, you can run patch-gettimeofday.sh in the scripts directory with defined ZEPHYR_BASE.
 * Open the project using the Segger Embedded Studio with *File->Open nRF Connect SDK Project* using:
   * CmakeLists.txt from one of the samples
   * Board Directory: